(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Defining Assessing Rationality

-The debate surrounding how we define rationality within artificial intelligence also lends itself to the question of what we are trying to achieve. \citeA{russell_1997,russell_2016} identifies four types of goals: perfect rationality, calculative rationality, bounded rationality, and bounded optimality.
-The first of these, perfect rationality, would result in a scenario where we always maximise expected utility; however, as mentioned, in most environments this is not a realistic goal.
-While it is theoretically possible, such as in the case of the Universal Turing Machine (UTM), the Halting Problem means we cannot know whether, when or how UTM will stop computing \cite{lee_2021}.
-Therefore, bounded optimality appears to offer the best framework: as opposed to calculative rationality, we can be sure of attaining a solution at the desired time, and we guarantee this solution will have at least as high a utility as that achieved by a boundedly rational agent \cite{horvitz_1988,russell_1997}.
-Out of the four types of goals identified by \citeA{russell_1997,russell_2016}, this comes closest to the aforemention definition of computational rationality given by \shortciteA{gresham_2015}.
-There may even be cases where bounded optimality cannot be achieved, therefore \citeA{russell_subramanian_1995} define a weaker property, asymptotic bounded optimality, as a more robust and tractable alternative.
+Arguably then, bounded optimality appears to offer the best framework: as opposed to calculative rationality, we can be sure of attaining a solution at the desired time, and we guarantee that this solution will have at least as high a utility as that achieved by a boundedly rational agent \citep{horvitz_1988,russell_1997}.
+Out of the four types of goals identified by \citet{russell_1997,russell_2016}, this comes closest to the above definition of computational rationality given by \shortcites{gresham_2015}\citet{gresham_2015}.
+There may even be cases where bounded optimality cannot be achieved, therefore \citet{russell_s_p_1993} define a weaker property, asymptotic bounded optimality, as a more robust and tractable alternative. \citet{zilberstein_2011}, who instead classifies bounded optimality as one amongst other approaches to bounded rationality, concurs that it is difficult to achieve in practice.
+Instead, he proposes \textit{metareasoning} as a more promising approach - more specifically, optimal metareasoning.
+Inspired by a component of human decision-making, metareasoning can be defined as a way of allocating resources: it is a ``mechanism to make certain runtime decisions by reasoning about the problem solving – or object-level – reasoning process" \citep[p.29]{zilberstein_2011}.

-There exist additional intrinsic limitations in accordance to Gödel's Incompleteness Theorems that relate to the halting problem; authors like \citeA{lucas_1961} and \citeA{penrose_1989} have highlighted the consequences of the Gödel’s theorem as a limiting factor for machine rationality.
-Given that as a consequence of Gödel’s theorem there must always be a set of propositions that can neither be proven nor disproven, or a fact about the world that cannot be demonstrated as true, there will always exist problems that cannot be solved by machines.
-Therefore, it can be argued that striving for perfect rationality is a futile goal.
-In fact, the unsolvability of the halting problem has previously been used to prove Gödel's Incompleteness Theorem \shortcite{calude_2021,tourlakis_2022}.
+It is clear that there is no comprehensive definition of rationality that serves every purpose.
+Although perfect rationality appears to be a sensible aim, we have seen there are many limitations to achieving this in practice (namely the Halting Problem).
+A similar issue arises with bounded optimality, which is often difficult to attain.
+Bounded rationality is a more realistic goal, although in implementing this we must accept that we will not always achieve the optimal outcome.